Skip to contents

 This article demonstrates the basic use of the msmbayes package to fit Bayesian multi-state models to longitudinal data consisting of intermittent observations of a state.

-• It gives some general hints and warnings about Bayesian implementation of these models, e.g. priors, computational challenges.
-Though this is the subject of ongoing research.
+This article shows the potential benefits of a Bayesian approach compared to the frequentist approach in the msm package, and gives some general hints and warnings about Bayesian implementation of these models, e.g. priors, computational challenges.

 A general introduction to the theory and practice of multi-state modelling is given in the documentation and course notes for the msm package.